Mohamed-Ashraf222/ETL---using-SSIS-packages/README.md

 # Collage Data
-# This is SSIS pacakge that is created using Microsoft Visual Studio Code 2022 and the integraation services
+# This is ETL pacakge that is created using Microsoft Visual Studio Code 2022 and the SSIS